 Shrinkage porosity can be eliminated ensuring the flow of liquid metal under high pressure during solidification phase.
 Specialists should use simulation software in order to obtain an analysis for casting solidification phase.

-Strictly regarding shrinkage porosity with die casting simulation is possible to identify shapes and locations of porosity and predict air entrapment tracking flows.
+Strictly regarding shrinkage porosity with die casting simulation it is possible to identify shapes and locations of porosity and predict air entrapment tracking flows.

-- Casting and moulds geometry design
+- Casting and molds geometry design

 - Casting parameters